 The Coefficient of Performance is found by dividing the useful heat output by the electrical energy input.
 A heat pump that transfers 4 kilowatts of heat from the ground for 1 kilowatt of electricity has a CoP of 4.

 Not necessarily.
 A heat pump may yield a CoP of 4 in test conditions, but it will not always do so in an installation unless the ground loop is well designed and the heat delivery mechanism in the building is also well matched to a GSHP.
 It is possible to obtain a much higher CoP when a ground source heat pump is integrated with a solar collection system and a ThermalBank in order to achieve Interseasonal Heat Transfer.

 As a GSHP draws heat out of the ground, the ground temperature will fall from its natural temperature of 10°C at depth towards 0°C or colder.
 The heat pump must work harder to produce the same output from a lower heat input: therefore the CoP tends to fall over the heating season (unless the ground loop is large enough and heat is only extracted slowly).
 This is because heat only moves slowly through the ground.
 This limitation can be converted into an asset by creating a ThermalBank to store solar heat energy in summer – for use in winter.

-Thermal Modelling is critical to good design in any installation of a ground source heat pump.
+Thermal Modelling is critical to good design in any large installation of a ground source heat pump.
 The sizing of the ground loop is key to the successful operation of the heat pump.
 Before sizing the ground loop correctly it is necessary to understand the qualities of the ground to be used as well as the expected heating loads and cooling loads of the building and these will be affected by the design of the building, its orientation to the sun, the activities in the building and the ventilation strategies.
 These are complex issues which need to be analysed in a thermal model to ensure that the system will meet the temperatures required in the building throughout the seasons of the year in a well balanced and sustainable way.